benjymous/annotations/sandman/sandman.06.md

 	Panel 6:  This is a right hand passing the severed finger to Dee so it might be Mark's hand.
 Notice, however, the placement of the fingernail on the hand's index finger, an anatomical impossibility.

+A comment on this by eddietomb@yahoo.com:
+This is actually not the right hand's index finger.
+It is meant to be a continuation of the  severed finger, which bends 45 degrees at the point where the thumb is holding it.
+The fact that it seems to be drawn as the right hand's index finger is probably a mistake of the inker.

 	Panel 9:  Fundamentalism is a sect of Christianity which believes in the literal word of the Bible.
 Armageddon is the prophesied end of the world.
 	Panel 10:  First known appearance of "The Amazing Herschel and Betty".